ISECooker Construction

 6) Insulation and Construction Materials

 The heated cook pot needs to be suspended in insulation in a way that is secure and doesn’t conduct heat to the outer housing.
 Additionally, the insulating chamber should be sealed to prevent insulation from getting in the food, and to prevent food, water and condensate from getting in the insulation.
-We have experimented with two classes of suspension: Supporting the cook pot from below and supporting it from the top cooking surface.
+If the cookpot must be firmly suspended in the insulation requiring rigid connection to the outer shell either from below, or through the “countertop” on the rim, or both.

 Holding the cook pot in/on a strong surface that is supported on the rim of the outer housing.
 This surface must also be reasonably thin and insulating to limit thermal loss.
 This surface could be made from thin stainless steel, high temperature composites such as Bakelite (which is expensive), or a thin slab of concrete, plaster, or ceramic.